 Evolutionists love to tell us that the last dinosaur died out millions of years before man ever set foot on planet earth.
 Their hypothesis demands that man and dinosaurs cannot coexist.
 But is this true?
 Can it be supported by observational science?
-And does it even matter if man ever walked with dinosaurs?
+And does it even matter if a man ever walked with dinosaurs?
 In this article, I’m going to sift through the facts and opinions and make some sense of it all.

 Evolution tells us that man and dinosaurs lived millions of years apart.
 The last dinosaurs supposedly died out around 65 million years ago.
 By the same timeline, man appeared approximately 200,000 years ago so the two could not possibly have walked together.
 Of course, this assumes that the evolutionary timeline is correct.